• Skip to primary navigation

 Air or Gas?

 Another glazing consideration is whether to fill the space between the glazing layers with air or gas.
 Convection causes the air between lites to move and transfer heat from one surface to another.
 The rate at which convection occurs depends on the temperature difference and distance between the lites.
 When the rate of convection is higher, energy loss is higher.
 Replacing air with an inert gas reduces convection, lowering the U-value.
-But like adding a glazing, using gas costs more.
+But like adding glazing, using gas costs more.
 Therefore, this is also more cost-effective in cold climates.

-Low-e Glass
+Low-E Glass

 In standard glass, energy absorbed by the glazing is conducted or radiated away, in the form of heat, both into and away from the building.
 The amount of energy radiated depends on the emissivity rating of the glazing.
 Reducing the emissivity reduces the amount of heat radiated into a building in warm weather, as well as out in cold weather.

-Low-emissivity, or low-e, glass uses a thin coating to limit the amount of ultraviolet and infrared light that can pass through glass.
-Low-e glass is most cost-effective in moderate to colder climates, and in buildings with large areas of glass.
+Low-emissivity, or Low-E, glass uses a thin coating to limit the amount of ultraviolet and infrared light that can pass through glass.
+Low-E glass is most cost-effective in moderate to colder climates and in buildings with large areas of glass.

 Contact

-St. Cloud Window, Inc.
+St. Cloud Window, LLC

-390 Industrial Blvd.
+390 Industrial BLVD.

 Sauk Rapids, MN 56379